Brickrouge/Brickrouge/README.md

 -------------------

 Brickrouge was initially designed to work with the framework [ICanBoogie](https://github.com/ICanBoogie/ICanBoogie).
-The project evolved to stand alone and provides means to patch critical features such as translation, errors handling or form storing/retrieving.
+The project has evolved to stand alone and now provides means to patch critical features such as translation, errors handling or form storing/retrieving.
 Fallbacks for each feature are provided so you can patch what you need and leave the rest.

 Note: If Brickrouge detects ICanBoogie it will take full advantage of the framework.

-### How it works
+### How patching works

-Brickrouge uses helpers defined in the "/lib/helpers.php" file.
+Brickrouge uses helpers defined in the "lib/helpers.php" file.
 These are for the most part dummy functions which call callbacks.
-For example the `Brickrouge\t()` function calls the `Brickrouge\Patchable::$callback_translate` callback, which defaults to the `Brickrouge\Patchable::fallback_translate()` function.
+For instance the `Brickrouge\t()` function calls the `Brickrouge\Patchable::$callback_translate` callback, which defaults to the `Brickrouge\Patchable::fallback_translate()` function.